LimbitlessSolutionsInc/BashMinigameResources/README.md

 ## 3.1 Player Input

-Minigame players need to specify the input mapping context and the ready input action in the details pane.
-This should be set to **IMC_Minigame** and **IA_PracticeReadyUp**, which are included with MinigameCore.

 ![Enter image alt description](Images/Ync_Image_9.png)

-Players inheriting from **AMinigamePlayer** will automatically be bound to the **IMC_Minigame** Input Context that is passed into it through the details pane.
+Players inheriting from **AMinigamePlayer** will automatically be bound to the **IMC_Minigame** Input Context.
 The following input actions in IMC_Minigame may be used as input for the minigame:

 | Input Action | Description |
 |---|---|